kenjaninja/python-ibmdb/install.md

 	# Set IBM_DB_HOME to the High Level Qualifier (HLQ) of your Db2 datasets.
 	# For example, if your Db2 datasets are located as XXXX.DSN.VC10.SDSNC.H and XXXX.DSN.VC10.SDSNMACS,
-	# you need to set IBM_DB_HOME variable to XXXX.DSN.VC10
+	# you need to set the IBM_DB_HOME variable to XXXX.DSN.VC10
 	export IBM_DB_HOME=XXXX.DSN.VC10
 	export STEPLIB=$STEPLIB:$IBM_DB_HOME.SDSNEXIT:$IBM_DB_HOME.SDSNLOAD:$IBM_DB_HOME.SDSNLOD2